mrsweaters/mithril-rails/README.md

 ### Unobtrusive JavaScript (Rewrite from [react-rails](https://github.com/reactjs/react-rails))

 `mithril_ujs` will call `m.module` for every element with `data-mithril-class` attribute.
-React properties can be specified by `data-react-props` attribute in JSON format.
+Mithril properties can be specified by `data-react-props` attribute in JSON format.
 For example:

 ```erb
 <!-- mithril_ujs will execute `m.module(node, HelloMessage)` -->